-2.0 OPTION 4
+4.0 OPTION 4

-The three current Community Area options are either insufficient or overly complicated.
-Option 4 proposes a no Community Area expansion option that is far more congruent with current trends and rates of intensification.
+The current three Community Area options are either insufficient or overly complicated.
+Option 4 proposes a no Community Area expansion option that is far more congruent with current trends and rate of intensification.
 The following is a comparison of the four Community Area Options: